robust-rosin/robust/scripts/README.md

 also used to determine the appropriate fork for the PUTs.
 (At the time of writing, the script only supports bugs that specify a single PUT.)

-The `is-build-failure` property of the `bugzoo` section of the `.bug` file specifies whether the build is expected to fail for the PUT.
+The `bugzoo` section contains the following properties:
+* `is-build-failure`: whether the build is expected to fail for the PUT.
-The `bug-commit` and `fix-commit` properties of the `bugzoo` section give the commit hashes for the head of the bug witness and fix witness for the bug in its fork.
+* `bug-commit` and `fix-commit`: give the commit hashes for the head of the bug witness and fix witness for the bug in its fork.
 Note that these properties must be updated when the witness branches are modified in order to break the cache and to ensure the image is up to date.
-The `fork-url` property should be used if the forked repository does not match the name  of the bug-folder.
+* `fork-urls`: lists the url(s) of the forked repository(/ies).
-The optional `use-osrf` property specifies whether or not BugZoo should use OSRF's sources when installing dependencies for the PUT.
+* `use-osrf` [optional]: whether or not BugZoo should use OSRF's sources when installing dependencies for the PUT.
 If `use-osrf` is not provided, its value will default to `no` (i.e., OSRF sources will not be used).

 **Note:** To use this script, `pyyaml` must be installed in the current